essif-lab/framework/doc-sources/terminology/essifLab/legal-jurisdiction.md

 typeid: legal-jurisdiction
 conceptref: essifLab:jurisdiction
 stage: draft
-hoverText: "a jurisdiction that is operated by a governmental body."
+hoverText: "Legal Jurisdiction: a jurisdiction that is operated by a governmental body."
 ---

 ## Purpose